 He replied, “Who do you think chose your work?”

 “Why do you think I’m reaching out to you?” he replied.
 Just like that.
-Like I was supposed to know he and Madonna were in cahoots, just plucking artists off the internet.
+Like I was supposed to know he and Madonna were looking for artists online together.

 He asked me to come to his office so we could talk about it.
 He told me that I was going to have to sign a non-disclosure agreement before we went any further.

 I was a little confused.
 What could she possibly have in mind that would necessitate a non-disclosure agreement?
 “Her people will draw up a press release,” he told me.
 A press release?
 This is when I started hearing the voice of Ricardo Montalban welcoming me to Fantasy Island and that Hawaiian music playing on a constant loop.
-Would I be involved in her next video?
+Would I somehow be involved in the visual concept of her next video?
 Is Jean Paul waiting to hear from me?
 Listen, I know that sounds ridiculous, but cut me some slack.
-At this point my heart was going into overload and had shrivelled up into a little gay raison.
-I hadn’t quite gotten used to the fact that Madonna had been surfing through my website.
+At this point my heart had shrivelled up into a little gay raison.
+I hadn’t quite gotten used to the fact that Madonna had actually paid a visit to my website.

-I was your typical garden variety 80's twink who loved Madonna, so being objective in this situation was just a little out of my range of mental powers.
+I was your typical garden variety 80's gay kid who loved Madonna, so being objective in this situation was out of my grasp.

 He asked how much my paintings sold for.
-I told him honestly, without any embellishment.
+I told him honestly, without any upgrading.
 Then he said that she wanted me to do two new paintings for her ART FOR FREEDOM campaign.
 "It's an initiative for visual artists to submit work that expresses what freedom means to them."
-That's not exactly what I do, but he told me to just go to the Art For Fredome website and try to let it inspire some new work.
+Well... that was a bit of a buzz kill because for my work to be any good it has to happen on it's own.
+Interpreting someone else's social cause is not exactly my forte, but he told me to just go to the Art For Fredom website and try to let it inspire some new work.
 So I did.

 For the next two months I worked long, intense marathon sessions.
 I slaved some seriously long hours, 6 or 7 days a week on the first of two new paintings with the incentive that it would be judged by the object of my teenage worship.
 But you know, no pressure or anything.